From all I have read so far, these are the best positive psychology books available.

 Albeit Shawn Achor might be the only non-psychologist in this list of best positive psychology books, “The Happiness Advantage” deserves high praise.

-What Achor does, and well, is what scientists are often reluctant to do: compiling in one single book all the most important findings and techniques.
+What Achor does, and well, is what scientists are often reluctant to do: compiling in one single book all the most important findings and techniques, rather than just focusing on their own research -or talking up their work, Martin Seligman, I’m looking at you-.

 Plus, presenting them in a way that is as practical as possible.